Never ask a hungry barber if you need a haircut

 When professionals give advice to amateurs, they usually end up making you feel stupid.

 Their fear tactics have you believing you should NEVER attempt this yourself.
 That is unless you spend thousands on camera equipment, lighting, photo editing software, and a beret-wearing assistant.

-Like Realtors, professional photographers tend to make beginners feel incompetent with their “free advice” that instead of building your know-how and confidence, you end up walking away with a pit in your stomach.
+Like Realtors, many professional photographers tend to make beginners feel incompetent with their “free advice” that instead of building your know-how and confidence, you end up walking away with a pit in your stomach.
 Allow me to sum up all their advice in four words: “You suck.
 Hire me”.

-During their conclusions, the study featured confirming quotes from several local Realtors (aka customers).
+During their conclusions, the study featured endorsement quotes from several local Realtors (aka customers).
 I guess the goal was to lend an air of truth to the article.
 Yeah—that really helps.
 Why don’t we get a few politicians and used car dealers down here to weigh in while we are at it?
 Unbelievable…literally.

 The lesson: Never ask a hungry photographer if you need professional photos.

 If you’re not a good photographer or don’t know what good photography looks like, you can learn; that’s why this post is here.
 If you don’t want to fool with it, go ahead and spend a few dollars and get them done professionally.
-Part of being good at DIY is knowing when to call for in the pros.
+Part of being good at DIY is knowing when to call in the pros.

 But before you do that…ask yourself: